Respecting your privacy

 How do we collect your personal information?

-There are a number of ways in which we may seek information from you.
+There are several ways in which we may seek information from you.
 We might collect your information when you fill out a form with us, when you’ve given us a call or used our website.
 We also find using electronic means, such as email or SMS, a convenient way to communicate with you and to verify your details.

 How we collect your information from other sources